Unboxed-Software/solana-course/content/movie-review-pt2.md

 1. `Sealed` is Solana's version of Rust's `Sized` trait.
 This simply specifies that `MovieAccountState` has a known size.
 2. `IsInitialized` checks the `is_initialized` field of our `MovieAccountState` struct.

+For our movie reviews, we want the ability to check whether an account has already been initialized.
+To do this, we create an `is_initilized` function that checks the `is_initialized` field on the `MovieAccountState` struct.
+This prevents duplicate reviews of the same movie by the same user.

+Note that `fn in_initialized` is the function we call and takes in `self` as a parameter (which is the `MovieAccountState` struct), and `self.is_initilized` is referring to the `is_initilized` field on the `MovieAccountState` struct.

 ```rust
 impl Sealed for MovieAccountState {}